parcio/haura/docs/src/betree/design.md

 required.
 Solely the `MessageAction` trait is required to be implemented on the chosen type to allow for its use in the tree.
 An example for this can be seen in the `MetaMessage` of the `Objectstore`.

+In the figure above we show how this tree is structured.
+We differentiate between three different kinds of nodes in it, first `Leaves` shown in blue, `Internal Nodes` shown in red, and `Child Buffers` (abbr.
+"CB") shown in grey.
+The `root` node of the tree is highlighted with `TreeLayer` to indicate that this is the node providing the interface for Datasets to attach to.
+From the `root` node messages are received.

 Once passed, the tree propagates the message down the tree until it reaches a leaf node where the message will be applied.
 Though this, might not happen instantaneously and multiple buffers (`ChildBuffer`s) might be encountered which